‘General Hospital’ Spoilers: New Couple Alert, Are Griffin And Olivia Official?

 General Hospital spoilers suggest that Griffin and Olivia will have a messy hookup.
 It’s sketchy that this hookup would even take place, but a huge revelation drives him into Olivia’s arms.
 Spoilers insist that the one night stand will happen thanks to a little liquid courage and a huge revelation.

 According to a report by Celeb Dirty Laundry, General Hospital fans will learn that Griffin will get drunk after he gulps down Irish Whiskey at Nathan and Maxie’s wedding.
 Things seemed okay with Griffin until he found out Claudette, his true love, killed herself.
 After that, he’s been on a downward spiral and trying to convince everyone and himself that Claudette was murdered by Valentin to relieve himself of guilt.
-As General Hospital fans know, he had deep feelings for Claudette and they didn’t end on the best of terms, so when he heard the news, he was gutted and probably realized there’s no closure there.
+As General Hospital fans know, he had deep feelings for Claudette, and they didn’t end on the best of terms, so when he heard the news, he was gutted and probably realized there’s no closure there.

 General Hospital spoilers state that boozing it up with Anna does him no good and only begins the mess that he makes for himself.
 After all, he has a lot of guilt weighing him down.
 This is a perfect recipe for disaster as Olivia is feeling quite vulnerable as well, which will lead them to console each other.
 After their one night stand the question becomes whether or not this will start the saga of a full-fledged couple?
 As of right now, we don’t know where this one night stand will lead Griffin and Olivia, but there’s a loose connection here.